<Home/Articles/Where to find the best beaches in Cuba

 Mangroves on the shore of Cayo Levisa

-Varadero beach
+Varadero Beach

-A slim peninsula extends 25 kilometres from the mainland, fringed along its northern shore with one of Cuba’s finest beaches.
+A slim peninsula extends 25km from Cuba’s north coast, fringed with one of Cuba’s finest beaches – Varadero.
 It can’t be claimed that this is an untouched corner of Cuba’s coastline as Varadero is home to a sizeable tourist resort consisting of several dozen large hotels and a local town, but this shouldn’t put you off.
-The beach is one of Cuba’s best known for a reason – it’s beautiful and big enough to absorb the crowds that flock here to enjoy it.
-For a great beach with all the facilities and luxury you could ever want, head to Varadero.
+This is one of Cuba’s best known beaches for a reason – it’s beautiful and big enough to absorb the crowds that flock here to enjoy it.
+Think gleaming white sands, warm ocean waters to wade in between sunbathing sessions, and a laid-back atmosphere that never dissipates, despite the number of revelers.

 Playa Giron